What you need to know about the COVID-19 vaccines

 Getting the COVID-19 vaccine and following the 3 Ws (wear, wait, wash) are our best protections against COVID-19.
 We want you to have all the information you need when it comes to this vaccine.

-The COVID-19 vaccine is now available for all adults in North Carolina.
+The COVID-19 vaccine is now available for North Carolinians ages 12 and up!

-COVID-19 vaccines are up to 95% effective against the virus.1
+COVID-19 vaccines are effective against serious illness and death.1

 The vaccines are based on years of research and are safe and effective.